-In August 2005, China published regulations governing direct selling (effective December 1, 2005) and prohibiting pyramid promotional schemes (effective November 1, 2005), and a number of administrative methods and proclamations were issued in September 2006 and in September 2006.
+In August 2005, China published regulations governing direct selling (effective December 1, 2005) and prohibiting pyramid promotional schemes (effective November 1, 2005), and a number of administrative methods and proclamations were issued in September 2005 and in September 2006.
 These regulations require us to use a business model different from that which we offer in other markets.
 To allow us to operate under these regulations, we have created and introduced a model specifically for China.
-In China, we have company-operated retail stores that sell through employed sales personnel to customers and preferred customers.
+In China, we have Company-operated retail stores that sell through employed sales personnel to customers and preferred customers.
 We provide training and certification procedures for sales personnel in China.
 We have non-employee sales representatives who sell through our retail stores.
-Our sales representatives are also permitted by the terms of our direct selling licenses to sell away from fixed retail locations one cour Shanghai outlet is inspected and confirmed by the relevant authority.
-We have also engaged independent service providers that meet both the requirements to operate their own business under Chinas well as the conditions set forth by Herbalife to sell products and provide services to Herbalife customers.
-These features are not common to the business model we employ elsewhere in the world, and based on the direct selling licenses we have received and the terms of those which we hope to receive in the future to conduct a direct selling enterprise in China.
+Our sales representatives are also permitted by the terms of our direct selling licenses to sell away from fixed retail locations in the provinces of Jiangsu, Guangdong, Shandong, Zhejiang (excluding Ningbo), Guizhou, Beijing, Fuijan, Sichuan, Hubei, Shanxi, and Shanghai.
+Our direct selling license for Shanghai will permit us to sell away from fixed retail locations once our Shanghai outlet is inspected and confirmed by the relevant authority.
+We have also engaged independent service providers that meet both the requirements to operate their own business under Chinese law as well as the conditions set forth by Herbalife to sell products and provide services to Herbalife customers.
+These features are not common to the business model we employ elsewhere in the world, and based on the direct selling licenses we have received and the terms of those which we hope to receive in the future to conduct a direct selling enterprise in China, our business model in China will continue in some part to incorporate such features.
+The direct selling regulations require us to apply for various approvals to conduct a direct selling enterprise in China.
 The process for obtaining the necessary licenses to conduct a direct selling business is protracted and cumbersome and involves multiple layers of Chinese governmental authorities and numerous governmental employees at each layer.
-While direct selling licenses are centrally issued, such licenses are centrally involves multiple lexies within which related approvals have been obtained.
-Such approvals are deen adprovals and been obtained.
-Such approvals and deen adprovals have been obtained.
-Such approvals and deal approvals have been obtained.
-Such approval requirements could prevent us from obtaining the direct selling licenses or related local or provincial approvals.
+While direct selling licenses are centrally issued, such licenses are generally valid only in the jurisdictions within which related approvals have been obtained.
+Such approvals are generally awarded on local and provincial bases, and the approval process requires involvement with multiple ministries at each level.
+Our participation and conduct during the approval process is guided not only by distinct Chinese practices and customs, but is also subject to applicable laws of China and the other jurisdictions in which we operate our business, including the U.S., and our internal code of ethics.
+There is always a risk that in attempting to comply with local customs and practices in China during the application process or otherwise, we will fail to comply with requirements applicable to us in China itself or in other jurisdictions, and any such failure to comply with applicable requirements could prevent us from obtaining the direct selling licenses or related local or provincial approvals.
 Furthermore, we rely on certain key personnel in China to assist us during the approval process, and the loss of any such key personnel could delay or hinder our ability to obtain licenses or related approvals.
 For all of the above reasons, there can be no assurance that we will obtain additional direct-selling licenses, or obtain related approvals to expand into any or all of the localities or provinces in China that are important to our business.
 Our inability to obtain, retain, or renew any or all of the licenses or related approvals that are required for us to operate in China would negatively impact our business.